A Traveller’s Guide to Weather in Japan

 Kyoto is famous for its numerous classical Buddhist temples, imperial palaces, Shinto shrines and many other aspects of Japanese history and traditions.

-Kyoto’s climate is very similar to Osaka’s, with very hot and humid Summers (average 32°C), dry and cold Winters with no snowfall (around 5°C).
+Kyoto’s climate is very similar to Osaka’s, with very hot and humid Summers (average 32°C), and dry and cold Winters with no snowfall (around 5°C).

-The city is prone to typhoons in Summer and Autumn, and has got a mild climate in Spring (15°C to 20°C).
+The city is prone to typhoons in Summer and Autumn and has got a mild climate in Spring (15°C to 20°C).

 Weather in NAGOYA